 5. Things - for Apple user planners

 Things is a planner app built for Apple devices and designed to help wrangle growing task lists with smooth automations and easy-to-use controls.
-You can use it on your Mac, iPhone, Apple Watch or iPad.
-The app is ideal for individual contributors, or as a personal task manager, but not really suited for managers who plan for an entire team.
+You can use it on your Mac, iPhone, Apple Watch, or iPad.
+The app is ideal for employee work planning, or as a personal task manager, but not really suited for managers who plan for an entire team.